Azure-Samples/azure-openai-rag-workshop/docs/slides/slides.md

 ]

 ???
-- Est-ce que vous êtes chauds pour faire un de maths?
-  * ca tombe bien, moi non plus :D
-- Pour bien savoir utiliser un outil, c'est mieux de comprendre comment il fonctionne
-- On va prendre ici un point de vue de dev, car je n'ai pas de PhD en ML
+- Who wants to do some maths?
+Great, me neither!
+- To know who to use a tool, it's better to understand how it works
+- We'll take the view of a dev, not a PhD in ML

 ---